wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-marking-of-musicoacher.md

 ## The Stack

-First at higher level, Musicoacher is written mostly on [ClojureScript](https://github.com/clojure/clojurescript) that is my favorite language at this time, if you don't know it, [you should](https://www.youtube.com/watch?v=MTawgp3SKy8).
-Going down the stack we have [React.JS](http://facebook.github.io/react/) being the bigger framework behind the scenes, and I'm using it through [Om](https://github.com/omcljs/om) which is a wrapper for React.JS with some goodies that makes sense on ClojureScript context, and also other ClojureScript libraries that I'll mention later.
+First at higher level, Musicoacher is written mostly on [ClojureScript](https://github.com/clojure/clojurescript) that is my favorite language at this time if you don't know it, [you should](https://www.youtube.com/watch?v=MTawgp3SKy8).
+Going down the stack we have [React.JS](http://facebook.github.io/react/) being the bigger framework behind the scenes, and I'm using it through [Om](https://github.com/omcljs/om) which is a wrapper for React.JS with some goodies that make sense on ClojureScript context, and also other ClojureScript libraries that I'll mention later.

-There is no custom server for this app, dealing with server configuration is something that I like to avoid as much as possible, and having the idea that at some point I would be smashing my head on the wall because I can't figure out how to scale my service was a pretty significant reason for me to decide to delegate that part to someone else, so I can focus on the parts that I can do better.
+There is no custom server for this app, dealing with server configuration is something that I like to avoid as much as possible and having the idea that at some point I would be smashing my head on the wall because I can't figure out how to scale my service was a pretty significant reason for me to decide to delegate that part to someone else, so I can focus on the parts that I can do better.